RoninTech/ta-helper/content/articles/travel-tech.md

 #### Git

 <a href="https://git-scm.com/"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Git_icon.svg/97px-Git_icon.svg.png" width="64" height="64" alt="Git Version Control" title="Git Version Control"></a>
-Version control software we use for our website and all of my scripting and journaling with Codium and Obsidian.
+Version control software we use for our website and all of my scripting and journaling with VSCodium and Obsidian.
 We keep most of our stuff in [Github repositories](https://github.com/RoninTech).
 Open source.

 #### Obsidian